-Students in English can choose between two majors: the Bachelor of Arts in English or the Bachelor of Arts in Professional Writing.
+Students in English can choose among three majors: the Bachelor of Arts in English, the Bachelor of Arts in Professional Writing, and the Bachelor of Arts in English with Secondary Education Certification.
 The Bachelor of Arts in English emphasizes the analysis of literary and cultural texts in a range of historical and aesthetic contexts.
 Classroom activities and course projects require students to read texts from a range of perspectives, to deliver persuasive and professionally-informed interpretations, and to conduct methodological research using the technological tools of the discipline.
-Students in the English major may also participate in the Secondary Education Certification Program, which will prepare students for a career in English education.

 The Bachelor of Arts in Professional Writing includes the study of rhetorical theory (including visual and digital rhetoric), practice in day-to-day workplace writing, and an introduction to some of the software and technologies on which professional writers (and their employers) depend.
+The Bachelor of Arts In English with Secondary Education Certification prepares students for careers in English education.